Probiotic Benefits, Recommended Foods and How to Get Rid of Bad Bacteria in the Gut

 After you’ve addressed as many factors as you can in your diet and lifestyle that can reduce your beneficial bacteria, you can begin rebuilding them for better health.
 There are three potential ways to go about this.

-1. Improve your diet and trust that the beneficial bacteria will overpower the harmful intestinal microbes over time.
+1. Improve your diet and trust that the good microbes will overpower the harmful ones over time.

 2. Eat more probiotic and prebiotic foods.